AndrewH1188/go-tennis-ms1/README.md

 * I have also been testing the background image and layout in the [test files](/workspace/go-tennis-ms1/test-files) upload test file.
 I wanted to play with this in a different file rather than loose all what I had achieved because I had something out of place.
 * I have a couple of examples, one being on the mobile devices [here](/assets/images/testing/mobile-footer-issues.jpg) and the other on other devices such as desktops looking for the solution [here](/assets/images/testing/testing-to-find-issues.jpg).
 * After my mentor session with Antonija her showing me the problem with how I had the background I amended this.
 At first it was showing fine but then when I was amending more items I realised the browser wasn't loading these changes even though I was force refreshing.
 When I reopened the window to test the changes I had made I was faced with more errors than I had before.
-The backgrounds missing as shown [here](/assets/images/testing/background-dissapeared.jpg) trhe background had dissappeared.
+The backgrounds missing as shown [here](/assets/images/testing/background-dissapeared.jpg) the background had disappeared.
 I tried everything I could think of before turning to Tutor Support from Scott as I was missing something which was stopping this from working.
 Scott pointed out it was the link to the images, and upon me updating these we were back in play again with all systems back to normal.
-* Nav font wasnt working but when this was checked the text was in the <i> from the Font Awesome Icon.
-Once this was changed the font worked.
+* Nav font wasn't working but when this was checked the text was in the <i> from the Font Awesome Icon.
+Once this was changed the font worked as expected.

 I have added my results for the Lighthouse testing that I have done into the project and these are listed in my README.md file below:
 ![Home page Lighthouse desktop](assets/images/lighthouse/home-lighthouse-desktop.jpg)